-Additional Graduation Requirements: M.A.R. students are also required to earn 12 Theological Colloquia credits (see page 16, Theological Colloquia) and earn no less than a 2.00 cumulative grade point average.
+Additional Graduation Requirements: M.A.R. students are also required to earn 12 lecture credits and earn no less than a 2.00 cumulative grade point average.

 + M.A.R.
 Integrative Seminar - Academic Track: The goal of the seminar is the design, research and proposal for a thesis.
 The seminar must be taken upon successful completion of all introductory coursework.
 It may be taken in the next to the last semester of study (or after the completion of at least 24 semester hours), and will be graded by the seminar leader in consultation with the appropriate faculty member.